By Diana Buccella Modified February 7, 2021

 No wonder the job, while stressful, is more important than ever.
 With such a range of critical responsibilities and the growing prevalence of cyberattacks and security vulnerabilities, CISOs have to see the big picture in terms of risk management while also navigating the day-to-day decisions regarding corporate information security.

 At Resolver, we provide an integrated approach to third party risk management, capable of managing risk and security across the entire enterprise.
-With an understanding of the biggest information security risks facing organizations today, we offer industry-leading software in threat & vulnerability management, incident management and reporting, and IT risk and compliance, just to name a few.
+With an understanding of the biggest information security risks facing organizations today, we offer industry-leading software in incident management and reporting, and IT risk and compliance, just to name a few.